shashanknaik0/zuper-gamification-system/README.md

 <hr>
 <h2>Install dependecies</h2>

-step 1: use below cammand install dependecies from <code>package.json</code>
+use below cammand install dependecies from <code>package.json</code>
 <pre>
 npm install
 </pre>

 <hr>
 <h2>Seed some data to database</h2>
+before seeding data make sure that you have installed MongoDB database and it is running in mongodb://127.0.0.1:27017
 <pre>
 npm run seed
 </pre>